Sheila stared at the ground, striding by herself in the hallway. Nobody seemed to care that she was unfamiliar. Nobody seemed to even notice her.

 Mason spat at the floor and stormed out, slamming the door behind him.

 For a good two years, Mason had felt empty.
 He felt isolated.
-He felt as though he had no future, that there was no hope for the numbness to ever fade.
-Often, he felt invisible, like he was a ghost.
-He would watch everyone engage with each other, but there was an invisible barrier that prevented him from joining them.
+He accepted he had no future, that there was no hope for the numbness to ever fade.
+Often, he felt invisible like a wandering ghost.
+He watched everyone engage with each other, but there was an invisible barrier that prevented him from joining them.
 He was like a submarine drifting undetected, picking up on other people's emotions like sonar.
-However, if anyone was to ask him about his own feelings, he wouldn't be able to tell them.
+However, if anyone asked him about his own feelings, he wouldn't be able to tell them.

 Due to this, the world around him felt superficial, like he was simply going through the motions and he couldn't connect to his environment.
 He found it difficult to focus.
 Often, he would switch himself off - sometimes for hours, just staring at his own shadow.
 It was the same feeling he experienced before he went to sleep, when he zoned out, and during these moments, he found it hard to understand how the world kept moving when it should've stopped.
 When he simply wished that it would stop.